πΊοΈ Understanding Levels

 Structure:

-Hub_CentralTown.umap- The main persistent levelMission_Forest.umap- Accessed from the hubMission_Desert.umap- Accessed from the hubMission_Ruins.umap- Accessed from the hubMission_FinalBoss.umap- Unlocked after completing other missions
+Hub_CentralTown.umap- The main hub levelMission_Forest.umap- Accessed from the hubMission_Desert.umap- Accessed from the hubMission_Ruins.umap- Accessed from the hubMission_FinalBoss.umap- Unlocked after completing other missions

 Pros: Provides a sense of centralization, easy to add new content, players have a "home base"